My gluten free cinnamon rolls without yeast are the perfect treat, complete with a wonderfully gooey center and 3-ingredient icing!

 Make the dough:

-To make these easy gluten free cinnamon rolls without yeast, start by whisking together the dry ingredients, which includes the sugar in this recipe.
-Sugar is often considered a "wet" ingredient, since it is usually mixed up with the butter and other wet ingredients, but not here!
+STEP ONE: To make these easy gluten free cinnamon rolls without yeast, start by whisking together the dry ingredients, which includes the sugar in this recipe.

-Now, fit your stand mixer with the hook attachment, and transfer the mixture into the bowl of your mixer.
+STEP FOUR: Fit your stand mixer with the hook attachment, and transfer the mixture into the bowl of your mixer.
 Knead the dough on medium speed for about 3 minutes.
-Make sure to stop and scrape the sides of the bowl if necessary.

-Use a rolling pin to roll the dough out into a roughly 9"x12" rectangle.
-No need for it to be super precise or perfect, as long as you're close and the dough is not stretched too thin.
+STEP SIX: Use a rolling pin to roll the dough out into a roughly 9"x12" rectangle.

 Make the filling:

-Starting with one of the short edges, gently roll the dough.
-This part may take some patience, and you might need to pause and flour your hands a bit more if you're struggling.
+STEP NINE: Starting with one of the short edges, gently roll the dough.
 Once you've rolled it all up, pinch the edges to seal them and use a knife to cut into 12 even pieces.

 Make the icing:

-Even though it can be more convenient to prepare and bake your cinnamon rolls in advance, I really think this is one of those recipes that's best enjoyed fresh out of the oven.
-Luckily, it's a fairly quick process overall and will come together much faster than you might think.
+Even though it can be more convenient to prepare your cinnamon rolls in advance, I really think this is one of those recipes that's best enjoyed fresh out of the oven.
 You can prepare the filling and icing the day before, if you'd like.

-You can go ahead and store these cinnamon rolls in an airtight container at room temperature for a few days.
-If you have already applied the icing, then I recommend storing in the refrigerator instead.
+You can store these rolls in an airtight container at room temperature for a few days.
+If you have already applied the icing, then store in the refrigerator instead.
 Either way, you can enjoy as is or even warm up the cinnamon rolls a bit before serving again!

-Did you make my no yeast cinnamon rolls?
+Did you make my gluten free cinnamon rolls without yeast?
 Leave me a comment below or tag me on Instagram @justastastyblog and #justastastyblog!
+And don't forget to subscribe to get new recipes directly in your inbox.

 - 2 ½ cups (370g) gluten free flour blend